 While the Company is domiciled in Canada and its capital is raised in Canadian dollars, a portion of its business is conducted in the United States of America.
+The Company also owns shares which are denominated in US dollars.
 As such, it is subject to risk due to fluctuations in the exchange rate between the Canadian and US dollars.